eccenca/documentation.eccenca.com/docs/explore-and-author/graph-exploration/building-a-customized-user-interface/datatype-reference/index.md

 #### duration

-The lexical representation for duration is the [ISO 8601] extended format PnYn MnDTnH nMnS, where nY represents the number of years, nM the number of months, nD the number of days, 'T' is the date/time separator, nH the number of hours, nM the number of minutes and nS the number of seconds.
+The lexical representation for duration is the ISO 8601 extended format `PnYnMnDTnHnMnS`, where `nY` represents the number of years, `nM` the number of months, `nD` the number of days, `T` is the date/time separator, `nH` the number of hours, `nM` the number of minutes and `nS` the number of seconds.
 The number of seconds can include decimal digits to arbitrary precision.

 IRI: `http://www.w3.org/2001/XMLSchema#duration`